johe123qwe/github-trending/README.md

 ## C

+* 【2023-10-15】[HarshwardhanPatil07 / HactoberFest2023](https://github.com/HarshwardhanPatil07/HactoberFest2023) - A Simple😉 beginner friendly😊 Repo for all programmers and coders.
+All contributors are requested to star🌟this repo and and folllllow me.
+Contribute to start your journey with hacktoberfest.
+Happy Hacking💻!!!
 * 【2023-10-14】[paranoidninja / Cobaltstrike-Detection](https://github.com/paranoidninja/Cobaltstrike-Detection) - This repo will contain the core detection, only for Cobaltstrike's leaked versions.
 Non-leaked version detections wont be shared
 * 【2023-10-14】[jinxinyang / litechain](https://github.com/jinxinyang/litechain) -
 * 【2023-10-14】[mydumper / mydumper](https://github.com/mydumper/mydumper) - Official MyDumper Project